 Vegetarian WontonsThis post may contain affiliate links.
+As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

 This Vegetarian Wonton Recipe is filled with delicious Asian inspired ingredients including tofu, cabbage, carrots, ginger, mushrooms, and spring onions and served with a soy and sweet chili dipping sauce.
 Wrapping wontons is easier than you think, and you’ll be ready to serve this simple appetizer or light dinner in just 30 minutes!